SEARCH My Blog (Opens in new tab)

 The four exercises are:

 In all cases, walk down your hall, or across a room a few times, or 6 to 10 metres outside.
+Even better, walk in a figure-8 and you will activate a more extensive neuromuscular response from the turning and balancing.

 These exercises all have one thing in common - to an observer they look like you are doing nothing useful.
 You'll find out how wrong that observation is when you start doing them, and you rediscover all your muscles that have become lazy and inactive.